 2013 "Made in Piqua" Ornament Available

-The idea for the collectible ornaments came from former downtown Piqua merchant, Doug Stilwell.
+The idea for the collectible ornament came from former downtown Piqua merchant Doug Stilwell.
 A new ornament, featuring a different item made in Piqua, is produced each year and it is the goal of Mainstreet Piqua to feature items made by both historical business as well as those still present in the community.
-Companies that have been featured on the Made in Piqua ornament series include: Decker's, Hartzell Propeller, Favorite Stove Company, The French Oil Mill Machinery Company and the Meteor Motor Car Company and the Piqua Paper Box Company.
+Companies that have been featured on the Made in Piqua ornament series include Decker's, Hartzell Propeller, Favorite Stove Company, The French Oil Mill Machinery Company, Meteor Motor Car Company and the Piqua Paper Box Company.

 Gallery Wrapped Canvas Prints Now Available